sairis-ai/help-center/docs/general/getting-started/onboarding.md

-# Welcome to Sairis
+# Discover Sairis

-## High-Level Overview

-Welcome to Sairis!
-You're about to watch a quick video that’ll walk you through the high-level basics of our system.
-Get ready to explore all the great features waiting for you—enjoy!
+Dive into our innovative software designed to streamline your workflow and boost productivity.
+This brief video introduces you to Sairis, showcasing its powerful features and intuitive interface.
+Get ready to explore how Sairis can transform the way you work—let's get started!

 <video width="800" height="600" allow="fullscreen" controls="controls" src="/videos/mastering-sairis-a-seamless-onboarding-experience.mp4" />